-SuSE would like to thank the XFree86 team for their help and for their permission to include beta servers on our CD's1, without which their production would have been much more difficult, if at all possible.
+SuSE would like to thank the XFree86 team for their help and for their permission to include beta servers on our CD's, without which their production would have been much more difficult, if at all possible.

-1Parts of this documentation are taken from chapter XFree86 Konfigurieren from [HHMK96] which was kindly given to us by Dirk Hohndel
+&lt;sup>1Parts of this documentation are taken from chapter XFree86 Konfigurieren from [HHMK96] which was kindly given to us by Dirk Hohndel

 The next sections are about configuring the X server.
-For this purpose SaX2 will be discussed, a simple tool for configuring the X Window System.
+For this purpose $SaX2^2$ and xf86config will be discussed, simple tools for configuring the X Window System.